SATWIKDIKKALA/LLMs-in-Health-Sciences/README.md

     - Run the initial code blocks in the notebook to mount your Google Drive and access the datasets and model files.

 3. **Adjust the Instruction Templates**:
-    - The notebook uses 10 instruction templates for finetuning.
+    - The notebook uses 10 instruction templates given in *Instruction_Templates file* for finetuning.
 For each finetuning session, you need to:
         - Change the `instruction_template` variable in the code to match your current template.
         - Update the `save_model_name` variable to reflect the output model name (e.g., `results1`, `results2`, etc.).